alpha-xone/xbbg/README.md

 ## Storage

-If `ROOT_DATA_PATH` is available in `os.environ`, data can be saved.
+If `ROOT_DATA_PATH` is provided in `os.environ`, data can be saved locally.
-Next time the same query will be loaded from local rather than Bloomberg
+Next time the same query will be loaded from local rather than Bloomberg.

+Noted that local data usage must be compliant with Bloomberg Datafeed Addendum (full description in `DAPI<GO>`):

+> To access Bloomberg data via the API (and use that data in Microsoft Excel),
+> your company must sign the 'Datafeed Addendum' to the Bloomberg Agreement.
+> This legally binding contract describes the terms and conditions of your use
+> of the data and information available via the API (the “Data”).
+> The most fundamental requirement regarding your use of Data is that it cannot
+> leave the local PC you use to access the BLOOMBERG PROFESSIONAL service.

 # Reference